nlhomme/archiso-builder/README.md

 See what archiso is in the [ArchLinux wiki](https://wiki.archlinux.org/index.php/archiso)

 ## How to use?
-At firt, push your archiso files to any SCM using git (Github, Bitbucket, Gitlab, etc...), an example is avaiable [here](https://github.com/nlhomme/lhoslite)
+At fisrt, push your archiso files to any SCM using git (Github, Bitbucket, Gitlab, etc...), an example is avaiable [here](https://github.com/nlhomme/lhoslite)

 To build the image, run: